supaflyENJOY/DynamicsDocs/docs/AdminSetup/Account.md

 - *Account Type* – Payer
 - *Name* – The payer’s name
-- *Phone* – Payer’s phone number – it entered here, you will be able to make calls to the payer directly from Dynamics (if you have a connected phone), and the basic call details can be automatically tracked in the timeline of the patient you are calling about.
+- *Phone* – Payer’s phone number – if entered here, you will be able to make calls to the payer directly from Dynamics (if you have a connected phone), and the basic call details can be automatically tracked in the timeline of the patient you are calling about.
 - *Fax, Website, Address* – These are optional fields that will make it easier in the long run for your employees to contact the payer in any way.

 Once the Payer record is saved, you can then add [Insurance Plans](../AdminSetup/InsurancePlan.md).